-Author’s note: This is the first in a series of pieces that will offer a mix of facts, unknowns, and speculation on one of the Hobby’s most iconic sets, 1933 Goudey.
-This installment looks primarily at the set’s unusual numbering scheme.
+Author’s note: This is the first in a series of pieces that will offer a mix of facts, unknowns, and speculation on one of the Hobby’s most iconic brands.
+This installment looks primarily at the inaugural set’s unusual numbering scheme.

 Founded in 1919, the Goudey Gum Company produced baseball cards from 1933 to 1941.
 Much like the Wallflowers, Counting Crows, and N.W.A., nearly all their greatest hits were packed into their debut offering.
 For those who not only collect cards but research them and write about them as well, the 1933 Goudey set provides near endless opportunity for inspiration, speculation, and frustration, much of which I intend to share in what is about to become a very long series of very long posts, even by Jason standards.

-Before plunging into the deep end, I’ll start with some basics about the set, designated as R319 in Jefferson Burdick’s American Card Catalog.
+Before plunging into the deep end, I’ll start with some basics about the 1933 Goudey set, designated as R319 in Jefferson Burdick’s American Card Catalog.

 - The set officially includes 240 cards.
 Of these, 239 were produced and distributed in packs in 1933.
 The set’s final card, a very scarce Napoleon Lajoie, was produced in late 1934.